-Except as provided for in 3.3.9, products may not be mailed at Periodicals prices.
+[1-27-13] Except as provided for in 3.3.9, products may not be mailed at Periodicals prices.
 Examples include stationery (such as pads of paper or blank printed forms); cassettes; floppy disks; CDs; DVDs; merchandise, including travel-size merchandise in commercially available form or packaging; and wall, desk, and blank calendars.
 Printed pages, including oversized pages and calendars, are not considered products if they are not offered for sale.
-Package Services and Parcel Select

-Neither Package Services or Parcel Select mail pieces may be combined with a Periodicals publication.
+Standard Post, Package Services, or Parcel Select mail pieces may not be combined with a Periodicals publication.